This quick article will explain some of the common questions regarding blocking statistics and blocking flow view.

 - Should I be worried if I see a lot of blocked flows?

-- Why my companies domains show up in the DNS block?
+- Why do my company's domains show up in the DNS block?

 - Should I be worried if I see domains that shouldn't be blocked?